Closed concept

 A closed concept is a concept where all the necessary and sufficient conditions required to include something within the concept can be listed.
-For example, the concept of a triangle is closed because it is a three-sided polygon, and only a three-sided polygon, is a triangle.
-All the conditions required to call something a triangle can be, and are, are listed.
+For example, the concept of a triangle is closed because it is both necessary and sufficient that something (1) be a polygon and (2) have three sides for it to be a triangle.
+All the conditions required to call something a triangle can be and are listed.

 Its opposite is an "open concept".